Logging into the DCC

 kk338@dcc-login-03 ~ $

-Linux and macOS systems generally come with a SSH client already installed and you can ssh directly from a terminal window.
-For Windows users you will need an ssh client such as PuTTY or MobaXterm.
-Advanced users may consider installing WSL2 (Windows Subsystem for Linux 2), see installation instructions here, but beware DCC support staff do not offer support for your local computer and software installations.
-Other ssh clients may work or not, but beware of clients that create persistent sessions to the DCC.
+Linux and macOS systems generally come with an SSH client already installed, and you can use ssh directly from a terminal window.
+Windows users who prefer an alternative to MobaXterm may use PuTTY.
+Advanced Windows users may consider installing WSL2 (Windows Subsystem for Linux 2); see the installation instructions.

 SSH Keys